 AZs are visible and configurable.
 Two zonal services placed in the same logical zone are also placed in the same physical zone.
 This allows services of different types to take advantage of the highly available qualities that a zone provides.

-Caution: Availability Sets are implemented at the hardware rack level, which can cause issues when deploying Ops Manager on Azure.
-For more information, see Placement Group Pinning Issues below.
+Caution Availability Sets are implemented at the hardware rack level, which can cause issues when deploying Tanzu Operations Manager on Azure.
+For more information, see Placement group pinning issues.

 Availability Sets have the following properties: